Sequential anomaly detection in the presence of noise and limited feedback: Filtering: sequential probability assignment in the presence of noise

 \subsubsection{Noiseless observations}

 Let us first consider the noiseless case, i.e., $z_t = x_t$ for all $t$.
 Elements of an arbitrary sequence $\bd{x} = (x_1,x_2,\ldots) \in \cX^\infty$ are revealed to us one at a time, and we make no assumptions on the law that generates $\bd{x}$.
 At each time $t = 1,2,\ldots$, before $x_t$ is revealed, we have to assign a probability density $\wh{p}_t$ (w.r.t.\ a fixed dominating measure $\nu$) to the possible values of $x_t$.
-When $x_t$ is revealed, we incur the {\em logarithmic loss} $-\log \wh{p}_t(x_t)$.
+When $x_t$ is revealed, we incur the {\em logarithmic loss} $-\log \wh{p}_t(x_t)$ (the choice of this loss function is standard and is motivated by information-theoretic considerations; cf.\ the survey paper by Merhav and Feder \cite{MerFed98} for more details).
 Let $\cD$ denote the set of all valid probability densities w.r.t.\ $\nu$.
 Then the sequential probability assignment can be represented by a sequence $\bd{\sp}$ of mappings $\sp_t : \cX^{t-1} \to \cD$, so that

 We refer to any such sequence of probability assignments $\bd{\sp}$ as a {\em prediction strategy}.
 Since the probability assignment $\wh{p}_t$ is a function of the past observations $x^{t-1}$, we may also view it as a conditional probability density $\wh{p}_t(\cdot|x^{t-1})$.
 In the absence of specific probabilistic assumptions on the generation of $\bd{x}$, it is appropriate to view